Polar Bears Are My Spirit Animal

 This was my first trip to the Arctic.
 To see polar bears in Churchill, Canada, was an experience far beyond my expectations.
 The trip combined wildlife viewing, appreciation of the Arctic ecosystem and the effects of climate change.

 I was truly moved by the abundance and variety of wildlife we witnessed.
 Over 3 days in the Polar Rover, we saw 23 polar bears, 4 foxes, countless seabirds and land birds, and lemmings.
 Churchill's wildlife was blissfully unaware of our human presence, so we were able to observe their natural behavior in the wild.
 The polar bears lounged around conserving energy and what was left of their fat reserves, waiting for the ice to form on Hudson Bay.
-They did everything our guide told us to expect – they lifted their legs to cool off; sniffed other bear footprints to smell the pheromones released through foot pads; and mama bears protected their young from hungry male bears.
+They did everything our guide told us to expect—they lifted their legs to cool off; sniffed other bear footprints to smell the pheromones released through foot pads

 We also saw two red foxes and two silver foxes.
 The foxes ran around hunting rodents, seemingly performing just for us.
 The silver fox -- related to the red fox – has fur coloration ranging from bold silver to black, and the ones we saw were solid black.
 Since we hadn’t seen any, we asked about Arctic foxes and learned that as a result of climate change, red and silver foxes are migrating north, predating on Arctic foxes and taking over their dens.

 We saw ptarmigans blending into the snowy arctic tundra.
 We were in awe of the many arctic birds surrounding us, including Edinger ducks and possibly a snowy owl that swooped quickly out of sight before we could do an absolute identification.

 All the wildlife and the magnificent glittery tundra will stay with me always, but polar bears have won a very special place in my heart—the polar bear is now my spirit animal.